rohitsam/STM32-code-snippets/Bootloaders/Jump-to-user-code.md

-[^1]: This snippet is for STM32's M0+ families, It worked fine for me on stm32f411.
+ This snippet is for STM32's M0+ families, It worked :tada: fine for me on stm32f411.

-[^2]: I will update the code for other family aswell.
+ I will update the code for other family aswell.